Course syllabus for Clinical Practice with Children and Adolescents for Psychologists

 Module 1, Theories, models and methods concerning children and adolescents

-a) examination seminar based on the main course book, is graded U or G
+c) assignment based on fictitious cases, is graded U or G

-d) compulsory written assignment based on fictive cases
+d) compulsory opposition on assignment based on fictitious cases e) compulsory seminars according to schedule

-The module is graded U or G. The grade G requires G on examination a and b, as well as fulfillment of compulsory course elements, according to instructions.
+The module is graded U or G. The grade G requires G on examination c, as well as fulfillment of compulsory course elements, according to instructions.

 Module 2, Applied clinical practice with children and adolescents